 As a kid, I remember thinking my mom was the most beautiful woman on earth.
 I loved how she smelled, her soft cheeks, the funny skin at the elbow that hung loose when her arm was straightened, the wrinkles on her forehead when she raised her eyebrows–I loved running my fingers over those again and again and my dear mother let me (thank you mom!).

 I wonder what my daughters will remember about my body, about my beauty, once they are grown.
 But I can’t know.
 The essence of this beauty is that the one who has it isn’t entirely aware of it.
-It is a beauty born of self-forgetfulness.
-It is the beauty of motherhood.

 And I think of all the mothers I know, the conversations I’ve had lately with other moms—we discuss our bellies, our changed shapes, the stretch marks.
 The sag.
 The widening.
 The fact that we pee a little when we jog or bounce on trampolines or go to Zumba, we talk about changes in beauty that are usually taboo.
 We empathize with each other and smile in comradery with a knowing nod.